AlgebraicJulia/Decapodes.jl/docs/src/overview.md

 fig
 ```

-With the mesh uploaded, we also need to convert the Decapode into something
-which can be scheduled with explicit time stepping.
-In order to do this, we take
-every variable which is the time derivative of another variable and trace back
-the operations needed to compute this.
-This process essentially generates a computation
-graph in the form of a directed wiring diagram.

-Since our diagram is already defined, we just need to define a function which implements each of
-these symbolic operators and pass them to a scheduler for generating the
-function.
+Now we create a function which links the names of functions used in the Decapode to their implementations.
+Note that many DEC operators are already
+defined for you.

-Note that we chose to define `k` as a function that multiplies by a value `k`.
-We could have alternately chosen to represent `k` as a Constant that we multiply by in the Decapode itself.
+As an example, we chose to define `k` as a function that multiplies an input by `0.05`.
+We could have alternately chosen to represent `k` as a `Constant` that we multiply by in the Decapode itself.

+We then compile the simulation by using `gen_sim` and create functional simulation by calling the evaluated `sim`  with the mesh and our `generate` function.

 ```@example DEC
 using MLStyle